 Pergolas enhanced with aluminium as the main element are characterised by some very useful functions.
 First of all, the durability of the design over time.
 As a material resistant to moisture and UV rays, the aluminium pergola does not deteriorate when exposed to the elements.

-To this we can add the variety of colours provided by the super durable paint, which guarantees longevity and resistance to saltpetre and rust.
-Qualicoat which guarantees longevity and resistance to saltpetre and rust.
+To this we can add the variety of colors provided by the super durable paint that guarantees longevity and resistance to saltpeter and rust.

 There are different types of pergolas to facilitate adaptation to the architecture of the premises.

 Among the most popular are the semi-detached pergolawhich is installed against the wall and is generally mounted on balconies or terraces.